Es-so/expressbones/README.md

 As a person who really values file structuring and organisation, i always try my best at finding the most intuitive/efficient way ordering data.
-Sometimes I the basic-exemple or the generators doesn't fit my needs or aren't intuitive enough, that's the point of this file structure.
+Sometimes the basic-exemple or the generators doesn't fit my needs or aren't intuitive enough, that's the point of this file structure.
 Folders matters.